 In 1983, with a diploma in electronics and while looking for his first job, he began – almost by accident – to work as an apprentice at a Venetian glass furnace.

 From that moment on, he began to learn the techniques of glass blowing and decorating, and to develop a passion for the material.
-In 1992, through his friendship with an artisan who used the lampworking technique, he too began using this process, which now has become his technique of choice.
+In 1992, through his friendship with an artisan who used the lampworking technique, he began using this process, which has then become his technique of choice.

 Fascinated by the creative and artistic aspects of the glassmaking craft, he received a diploma in 2003 from the Liceo Artistico in Venice, where he studied drawing, painting, and sculpture, but where he, above all, expanded his study of the human figure.